Time has come to start the next adventure of travelling this great land of ours.

 Day 28 – Cairns to Port Douglas

-Morning 9 for Kathy and I of rain.
-The Tvan is soaked, we are soaked and starting to have had a gut full of the wet and humidity.
+A morning for Kathy and I in the rain.
+The Tvan is soaked.
+We are soaked.
+Starting to have had a gut full of the wet and humidity.
 The morning was full of rain and so much of it that it was a very wet and soaking pack up.
 The kids sought refuge in the camp kitchen as we moved our way around as best as we could.

 We headed off at 10.30 am and it rained nearly the whole way to Port Douglas.
 The roads were slow going and water logged and after 90 minutes we arrived at the Big 4 Glengarry which was as about 3 km for the turn off into Port Douglas.